Tonya Nash, MPH, CHES®

 Her career path quickly took a sharp turn once her oldest son was diagnosed with autism.
 She started blogging and maintained her connections in the public health field by joining SOPHE and other public health organizations.

-Knowing from painful experience that too little information, understanding and support is available to parents of autistic children, she started a faith-based initiative in April 2017 that partners with churches to promote autism awareness and reduce the late stage diagnosis rates of autism among African-American children.
+Knowing from painful experience that too little information, understanding, and support is available to parents of autistic children, she started a faith-based initiative in April 2017 that partners with churches to promote autism awareness and reduce the late-stage diagnosis rates of autism among African-American children.

-She asked 16 churches to commit to do at least one activity during church services for autism awareness month in April.
+She asked 16 churches to commit to doing at least one activity during church services for autism awareness month in April.
 She spoke at churches that resulted in partnerships with Autism Speaks of Georgia and Joni and Friends of Charlotte.